Lurk/filters/readme.md

 const booksPublishedAfter1981 =  bookCollection.filter(createFilterCb(filter));
 ```

-if I want to send filter as GET param to my API
+if we want to send filter as GET param to our API

 ```TS
 import {addRule, Filters, toQueryString, Operators} from "@barhamon/filter";